byteford/homeauto/Readme.md

 return diags

 ```

-- We still can't update the lights we make (if you get issues running `sh build.sh NAME 0.0.1` try deleting the `terraform.tfstate` file)
+- Have a look in to the `terraform.tfstate` that was made when we did the `terraform apply` in the last step, the `status = tanted` meaning terraform doesn't trust the state
+- Delete the `terraform.tfstate` and `terraform.tfstate.backup` files if they exsist
+- Run `sh build.sh NAME 0.0.1` and look at the `terraform.tfstate` file again, you will see the status value isnt there this time because the state can be tracked now

 ## 9. Updating the light